Updated on March 10th, 2021

 Educating yourself is one of the important steps in beginning beekeeping.
 While we try to help you along based on our experience, it really helps to have books handy to provide detailed guidance or help resolve an issue.

-These are books we own and use.
+These are the best beekeeping books we own and use.
 Some of them are among the most recommended and best selling books about beekeeping.
 A few of them may be unknown to you.
 All of them are written by noted experts in the field.
-We have other books but these are the best.

 We’ll break them down into general categories, describe the content and give a little background on the authors.